 Daisy Chain -style: If you are powering less than 5 pedals and want to save money, go for a daisy chain.
 However, we wouldn't recommend this for professionals as the power to each pedal won't be isolated and could result in a slight hum.

-Power Bank -style: If you have any non-standard pedals, use more than 5, or want optimal performance out of your pedals then an all-in-one power supply is the best.
-There is no doubt that they are superior compared to daisy chaining your pedals, and are an essential for professionals.
+Power Bank -style: If you have any non-standard pedals, use more than 5 or want optimal performance out of your pedals then an all-in-one power supply is the best.
+There is no doubt that they are superior compared to daisy chaining your pedals, and are essential for professionals.

 Here are our 8 best pedal power supply options: